bobalicious/amoss/README.md

   * If the parameter is a primitive -  that the value is the same.
   * If the parameter is an Object that does not implement `equals` - that the expected and passed objects are the same instance.
   * If the parameter is an Object that does implement `equals` - that the return of `equals` is true.
-* If an Sobject, quals the expected, as per the behaviour of '===', being:
+* If an Sobject, equals the expected, as per the behaviour of '===', being:
   * That the expected and passed objects are the same instance.

 Note: the specification of `withParmeter( value )` is shorthand for `withParameter().setTo( value )`.